aidenwong04/DRIFT/README.md

 ## About

-**DRIFT** (Diffusion-Robust Invariant Fingerprint Training) is a production-grade synthetic image attribution system that identifies which of 10 commercial AI image generators produced a given image, even after the image has been compressed, resized, screenshotted, or re-uploaded through social media platforms.
+**DRIFT** (Diffusion-Robust Invariant Fingerprint Training) is a synthetic image attribution system that identifies which of 10 commercial AI image generators produced a given image, even after the image has been compressed, resized, screenshotted, or re-uploaded through social media platforms.

+model was developed at Boston University with Additya Singh, Martin So, Daniel Chen, Aohan Mei

 ### The Problem